okekejus/personal_spotify_tracking/README.md

 ![Popularity Index Graph, based on Spotify's Popularity Algorithm](plots/Popularity%20Score%20Plot.png)

 The higher a popularity score, the more people are listening to it.
-As my overall score is a 61, I think that means my music taste is fairly common.
+As my overall score is above 50, I think that means my music taste is fairly common.
 I think something that falls below 50% should be considered a rare taste in music.
 With mainstreamer, anyone who uses Spotify will be able to check, so maybe this person does exist!

 ## Next Steps